313 “Too Much Text!” But Is It? Research and Tips on Making Text-based Modules

 - About the effectiveness of text as the primary mode of communication in a learning solution, and the situations in which it works best

 - About the research on learner-driven modules and how they can affect motivation, affect, and learning outcomes

 - Design tips for creating text-based learning modules, such as “choose your own adventure” type modules or personalized interactive examples

 - Techniques and strategies for talking to clients/partners about the benefits of text-based learning and how it can be used

-Matt McGee is a learning designer/developer for Penn State’s Clearinghouse for Military Family Readiness, where he creates learning solutions for training problems.
-Using design thinking models and rapid development tools like Articulate Storyline, he focuses on creating simulations and training that allow learners to practice real-life skills in a virtual setting.
+Matt McGee is a learning designer/developer for Penn State, where he creates learning solutions for training problems.
+Using design thinking models and rapid development tools like Articulate Storyline, he focuses on creating simulations and trainings that allow learners to practice real-life skills in a virtual setting.
 His work primarily consists of the creation of 508-compliant, high-fidelity, high-interactivity online learning environments for use in professional development by the United States Department of Defense and partners.
-His portfolio includes virtual as well as face-to-face training, and knowledge-as-you-need reference tools.
+His portfolio includes virtual, as well as face-to-face, trainings and knowledge-as-you-need reference tools.